-Tiffany will create/bring one group Reg. form to party for parents to sign
+We will bring one group liability form to party for parents to sign

 Ernie Howlett Park

 Off Hawthorne Blvd. just north of Palos Verdes Dr. North.
 Great for big parties ( 15+) With bathrooms, grass area, horse trail for pony rides and play structure.
-Call 310 541 4585 for details.
+Call 310 541 4585 to reserve park space.

-Shares parking lot with Rolling Hills City Hall at Crenshaw and Palos Verdes Dr. North.
+Shares parking lot with Rolling Hills Estates City Hall at Crenshaw and Palos Verdes Dr. North in NW corner.
 Ideal for smaller parties, includes portipotty, drinking fountain, BIG grassy area with shade provided by the trees along a horse trail for pony rides.

 Time 1 pony 2 ponies